feder-observatory/stellarphot/docs/stellarphot/settings.rst

 A copy of the settings are stored in a file called `stellarphot_settings.json` in the working directory where you are using stellarphot.
 It is these settings that are used when you run the photometry.

-Settings can be generated using a jupyter notebook with a graphical interface, by using the command line, or by editing a settings file directly.
+Settings can be generated using JupyterLab with a graphical interface, by using the command line, or by editing a settings file directly.

 Settings groups